 Brand marketing matters.
-Whether your user is exploring your website, stumbling upon a post in their Facebook newsfeed after liking your page, or first exposed to your company in a Google search result, brand development maintains its importance throughout the customer journey.
+Whether your target user is exploring your website, stumbling upon a post in their Facebook newsfeed after liking your page, or first exposed to your company in a Google search result, brand development maintains its importance throughout the customer journey.

 Your website is an exploratory experience for potential customers in the consideration phase looking to learn more about your company or product as a whole.
 Landing pages, on the other hand, generate the most ROI when used as a natural extension of your digital advertising.
-When done correctly, these dedicated pages create a focused message aligned and personalized experience for a audience with a single call to action.
+When done correctly, these dedicated pages create a focused message aligned and personalized experience for a target audience with a single call to action.

 Landing pages are not meant to replace your website, though.
 Your website is for people to learn more about your product in a generic way without addressing their specific needs, while a landing page is for someone to take action.